WvXY/WvXY-Utils/readme.md

 # WvXY's Utility Library

-My private utility library mainly for c++.
+My private utility library using c++, python and so on for archive and future use.